Monday - Friday

 Growth in Dane County and City of Madison employment has outpaced the growth in the resident labor force and this trend is expected to continue.
 The same trend has occurred in the Cities of Middleton and Monona, though the numbers are much smaller.
 The labor force from surrounding counties and communities fills the gap in workers by commuting into the county and Madison area on a daily basis.

-The percentage of City of Madison residents that drove alone decreased from 65% in 2000 to 63% in 2007-2009, the percentage taking public transit increased from 7.2% to 8.2%, and the percentage bicycling increased from 3.2% to 4.5%.
-The same trend was true for all Dane County residents with the percentage of commuters that drove alone dropping from 74.1% to 72.6% and the percentage of commuters that took public transit, carpooled, and bicycled increasing.
-However, only the decrease in drive alone commuting and increase in bicycling were within the margin of error.
+The percentage of City of Madison residents that drove alone decreased from 65% in 2000 to 64.1% during the 2008-2010 time period, the percentage taking public transit increased from 7.2% to 8.7%, and the percentage bicycling increased from 3.2% to 5.2%.
+The same trend was true for all Dane County residents with the percentage of commuters that drove alone dropping from 74.1% to 72.9% and the percentage of commuters that took public transit, carpooled, and bicycled increasing.
+The results are within the margin of error for some categories.
 The shift is likely due in part to the increase in gasoline prices, which spiked in 2008.
-The number of new carpoolers enrolled in the Madison Area TPB’s Rideshare Etc. Program spiked in 2008.
-The continued increase in Metro Transit ridership and bicyclist traffic counts on City of Madison bike paths corroborates the relatively small but still significant shift in commuting behavior since 2000.
+In 2008, the number of new carpoolers enrolled in the Madison Area TPB’s Rideshare Etc. Program also rose significantly.
+The continued increase in Metro Transit ridership and steady use of City of Madison bike paths corroborates the relatively small but still significant shift in commuting behavior since 2000.

-The average travel time to work for City of Madison and all Dane County residents was 18.6 minutes and 20.3 minutes respectively, according to 2007-2009 ACS data.
-Travel times for workers who drove alone were slightly shorter while average travel times for those who took public transit were substantially longer—28.1 minutes for City of Madison residents and 30.1 minutes for all Dane County residents.
+The average travel time to work for City of Madison and all Dane County residents was 19 minutes and 20.6 minutes respectively, according to 2009-2011 ACS data.
+The average travel time for workers who drove alone was 19.6 minutes for City of Madison residents and 21.2 for Dane County Residents.
+Travel times for workers who took public transit were substantially longer—27.8 minutes for City of Madison residents and 29 minutes for all Dane County residents.